VnHn28/flatfile-order-records/README.md

 # Flat-File Order Records

 This project is a simple Go application for managing order records.
-It uses a binary flat-file (`orders.db`) as its database and provides a Command-Line Interface (CLI) for interaction.
+It uses a binary flat-file (`orders.db`) as its database and provides both a Command-Line Interface (CLI) and a Graphical User Interface (GUI) for interaction.

 ## Features